-As Accounting Officer, the Head Teacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by the financial management and governance self-assessment, monitoring and review process.

-- the work of the internal auditor;

-- the work of the external auditor;

-- the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor;